What is Greek Life? Understand the Positive Side of Going Greek

-Answers to Your Questions: What Is Greek Life And What Are Its Benefits
+What Is Greek Life and What Are its Benefits

 When you're a member of a fraternity or a sorority, you'll have the opportunity to meet students with a variety of interests you might not have had the chance to meet in your hometown high school.

-one of the great benefits of Greek life is within each chapter exists a tight bond of brotherhood or sisterhood that your sorority or fraternity can cultivate.
+One of the great benefits of Greek life is that, within each chapter, there's a tight bond of brotherhood or sisterhood.

 Your University Family

 In a sense, Greek life is like having a university family.
 The sisterhood or brotherhood is the structure on which the fraternity or sorority is built.
-Each student commits to support and contribute to making their house great.
+Each student commits to support and contribute to making his or her house great.

 As a member of a fraternity or sorority, you will develop friendships different from other community relationships you've known before.

 Each member of a fraternity or sorority has different qualities.
-By joining a sorority or fraternity, you will build strong bonds with your brothers and sisters and they often become your best friends for the rest of your life.
+By joining a sorority or fraternity, you will build strong bonds with your brothers and sisters, and they will often become your best friends for the rest of your life.

-Brothers and sisters have been known to support and coach you when times get tough and celebrate your successes with you.
+Brothers and sisters have been known to support and coach you when times get tough.
+Your fellow sorority and fraternity members also celebrate your successes with you.

 Having a social life outside of the classroom is important to wind down from your studies and exams.
 Your newfound brothers and sisters in sororities and fraternities will organize social events to make that happen.

-Some of them include Homecoming, mixers, pregame tailgates, barbecues, Greek Week and many more casual and formal events.
+Some of them include Homecoming, mixers, pregame tailgates, barbecues, Greek week and other casual and formal events.

-These events provide you with enjoyment and opportunities to meet and interact with others for dating and relationships that often lead to marriage.
-Many people who meet in college ended up getting married and raising a family.
+These events provide you with enjoyment and opportunities to meet and interact with others.
+You may even find your boyfriend, girlfriend or marriage partner in your Greek organization.
+Many people who meet in college end up getting married and raising a family.

 If you enjoy a fun party, there is nothing more fun than hosting and joining a fraternity or sorority party event.